 ALLEN SUPERIOR COURT CIVIL DIVISION OPERATIONAL UPDATE

-- Jury trials: No jury trials will be held as long as the COVID-19 health emergency exists.
+• Jury trials.
+No jury trials will be held as long as the COVID-19 health emergency exists.
 The Judges of the Civil Division have entered, and will be entering appropriate orders concerning the use of juries in individual cases.

-- Other Civil Division Hearings: With the exception of jury and bench trials, the Civil Division of the Court is generally conducting the regular business of the Court by remote telephonic appearance, and by video conferences in specific instances.
-The Court has issued Orders informing the parties and counsel that they must arrange to appear at hearings by telephone.
+• Other Civil Division Hearings and Bench Trials.
+With the exception of jury trials, the Civil Division of the Court is generally conducting the regular business of the Court by remote telephonic appearance, and by video conferences in specific instances.
+The Court has issued Orders informing the parties and counsel that they must arrange to appear at most hearings by telephone.
 The Court has also issued Orders informing the parties and counsel that they must arrange to appear at bench trials and other evidentiary proceedings by video conference.
-The Court is issuing specific orders for telephonic court appearances and procedures in each individual case.
+The Court is issuing specific orders for telephonic and video court appearances and related procedures in each individual case.
 The Court is issuing specific orders for continuances in individual cases as the parties agree and as the Court deems proper.

-- Protection Orders: The Small Claims Court in the Courthouse Annex (located at 1 W. Superior St. in Fort Wayne) is open to accept new petitions from individuals who are seeking Orders for Protection.
+• Protection Orders.
+The Small Claims Court in the Courthouse Annex (located at 1 W. Superior St. in Fort Wayne) is open to accept new petitions from individuals who are seeking Orders for Protection.
 However, the Court strongly encourages individuals who are seeking Orders for Protection to e-file those petitions, if possible.
 The website for individuals to e-file those petitions is: https://public.courts.in.gov/porefsp#/ All in-person court appearances in those cases will adhere to strict social distancing standards.

-- Probate and Guardianship: Probate and guardianship hearings are generally conducted by remote telephonic appearance.
+• Probate and Guardianship.
+Probate and guardianship hearings are generally conducted by remote telephonic appearance.
 The Court is issuing specific orders for telephonic court appearances and procedures in each individual case.
 Emergency guardianship cases may be conducted in the Courthouse.
 All in-person court appearances in those cases will adhere to strict social distancing standards.

-- Small Claims Court Trials: Most trials in the Small Claims Court in the Courthouse Annex will be continued.
-The Small Claims Court is issuing specific orders for continuances, telephonic court appearances and procedures, and where proper, for continuances, in each individual case.
+• Small Claims Court Trials.
+Trials in the Small Claims Court in the Courthouse Annex are being conducted by remote telephonic appearance.
+The Small Claims Court is issuing specific orders for telephonic court appearances and procedures, and where proper, for continuances, in each individual case.

-- The Court retains its discretion to proceed in manners other than as set out above, as justice requires.
+• The Court retains its discretion to proceed in manners other than as set out above, as justice requires.